-1.5.
-A management plan developed for the fish and oyster farms
+Activity 1.4: A management plan is developed for the fish and oyster farms

 Intensive fish farming requires constant maintenance and vigilance.
 If the management is poor or the funding inadequate, things can get pretty bad: toxic runoff, introduction of diseased species into populations, excess of food and waste influencing population densities, stressed out fish.
-This activity is designed to allow the recipients to benefit from the advantages resulting from the Oyster farms without jeopardizing objectives for sustainability and environmental safeguards.
+This activity is designed to allow the recipients to benefit advantages resulting from Oyster farms from the the without jeopardizing objectives for sustainability and environmental safeguards.
 In partnership with ANA and target communities, management plan will be developed and implemented.